fmalina/revisions-blocl/activism/austerity.md

 for austerity, after all.

 Austerity has been tried and will keep being tried, at least in the Eurozone, until it’s either abandoned or voted out.
-It doesn’t work.
+It doesn't work.

 Given that forgiveness is unlikely, and the other options, inflation and default, are even worse, it is pretty much inevitable that higher taxes on top